-Invisible aligners are the best and modern solution is being used to treat crooked teeth.
-Clear aligners straighten teeth, a series of nearly invisible, removable aligners that are custom made and fit perfectly over your teeth.
+Invisible aligners are the best and most modern solution that is being used to treat crooked teeth.
+Clear aligners straighten teeth, a series of nearly invisible, removable aligners that are custom-made and fit perfectly over your teeth.
 The advantage of using invisible aligners for teeth straightening is that they are virtually invisible and do not contain poking wires and brackets.
 On top of that, braces cost far more than aligners.

 *What happens if you stop wearing retainers?